Burn Injury: Types, Treatments & Recovery

 Before seeking medical treatment, simple first aid and pain alleviation are usually sufficient.

-How is the first aid done?
+How is First Aid done?

 Start as soon as possible after the accident and run cold water over the burn's surface for 20 minutes.
 Stop the child from shivering by keeping him/her warm.